 How I started my vegan journey

-On March 17th, 2018 I popped my vegan virginity.
-I went from eating meat to cold turkey (pun intended).
+On March 17th, 2018 I popped my vegan cherry.
 Going vegan was something I thought about for a while.
 Watching the news will do that to you.
 The more you educate yourself on the food industry the less appealing meat and dairy become.
-So on March 16th, 2018 I ate a birthday cheesesteak and decided that would be my last meat meal. (halfway through the meal the meat started to taste disgusting I felt like I was literally eating flesh and ending trashing the half I did not eat).
+So I went cold turkey (pun intended).

 Looking back, turning towards a vegan lifestyle was not only inevitable but quite shocking.
 As a child and young adult, I made eating a sport.
 I would try and find the best places for chicken wings, cheeseburgers, and Chinese.
 Food has always been my love language.
 But things happened; I became bored and I became an adult.